alihamzapk/LiveKnowledge/_datasets/the-dbpedia-ontology.md

 schema: default
 title: The DBpedia Ontology
 notes: >-
-  The DBpedia ontology provides the classes and properties used in the DBpedia data set.
+  <span style='color:Blue'>Schema</span> The DBpedia ontology provides the classes and properties used in the DBpedia
+  data set.
 organization: DataScientia Foundation
 resources: